greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/system_catalogs/pg_stat_tables.html.md

 The `pg_stat_user_tables` and `pg_stat_sys_table` views contain the same information, but filtered to only show user and system tables respectively.

 In Greenplum Database 6, the `pg_stat_*_tables` views display access statistics for tables only from the master instance.
 Access statistics from segment instances are ignored.
-You can create views that display usage statistics, see [](#tbl_stats_all_6x).
+You can create views that display usage statistics, see [Table Access Statistics from the Master and Segment Instances](#tbl_stats_all_6x).

 |Column|Type|Description|
 |------|----|-----------|